THE CALIFORNIA COAST

 • Tour historic Alcatraz Island.
 Ferry departs at Pier 33. <Map>

-• Pier 33 is about a 20 minute walk (1 mile) from Ferry Marketplace and from Hyde Street Pier.
+• Pier 33 is about a 20-minute walk (1 mile) from Ferry Marketplace and from Hyde Street Pier.

 • Rent a Bike!

-• Our favorite path is along the Car-Free National Park bike path. <trail map> The path is mostly a flat ride through Aquatic Park, Fort Mason, the Marina and Presidio National Park to the Golden Gate Bridge.
+• Our favorite path is along the Car-Free National Park bike path. <trail map> The path is mostly a flat ride through Aquatic Park, Fort Mason, the Marina, and Presidio National Park to the Golden Gate Bridge.

 • Electric bike rentals are becoming more popular.
 An electric bike is easy to ride.
 You exert less effort into it and sweat less, resulting in a more comfortable and pleasant ride.
-Remember your on vacation!
+Remember you're on vacation!

 • Walk across the Golden Gate Bridge for a spectacular view of San Francisco.
 It is 1.7 miles each way.